What is Payroll and how are Payroll Calculations done?

 It is believed that a payroll processing software can help avoid these challenges.
 Yes, this is true but only partly!

 A good payroll software helps but only so much.
-A well-defined and streamlined payroll process with a suitable payroll software can help you completely avoid disruptions, cut costs and increase employee satisfaction.
+Therefore, a well-defined and streamlined payroll process with a suitable payroll software can help you completely avoid disruptions, cut costs and increase employee satisfaction.

 Initial considerations for Payroll Calculations